Nyco/MongooseIM/doc/Advanced-configuration.md

 * **jwt_secret_source** (local)
     * **Description:** A path to a file or environment variable, which contents will be used as JWT secret.
-    * **Warning:** While a file is read only once, during startup, environment variable is checked on every auth request.
+    * **Warning:** A direct path to a file is read only once during startup, a path in environment variable is read on every auth request.
     * **Value:** string, e.g. `/etc/secrets/jwt` or `{env, "env-variable-name"}`
     * **Default:** none, either `jwt_secret_source` or `jwt_secret` must be set